 Reflecting back about my grandpa has helped me to understand him better.

 As I child, I felt more love from this grandpa than my other three grandparents.
 It is my opinion that young children naturally recognize love more readily than adults because they haven’t been poisoned by judgments and gossip yet.
 Thus, I trust my instincts as a child more than my young adult or adult learned judgments that my grandpa was bad because he drank and smoked.

 When a person is plagued with a mental disorder and substance abuse, the ability to give their expected portion to a relationship is hindered due to their illness.
 However, this doesn’t mean they do not possess loving hearts.

-Our son who is plagued with Bipolar II has a loving, kind heart.
-My friend, Jane, says her daughter Amanda who was plagued with Bipolar disorder was loving too.
+Our son who lives with Bipolar II has a loving, kind heart.
+My friend, Jane, says her daughter Amanda who also lived with Bipolar disorder was loving too.

 Conclusion – After reflecting back about my grandpa